jackiehobson/macscripts/README.md

 ## Devs

-Pull requests welcome, `*.dat` gitignored.
+Pull requests welcom.
 Bash is used only just cause I'm more familiar with it than zsh.
-Plus syntax won't change at all since bash is frozen in MacOS due to licensing issues (see anti-tivolization).
+Plus syntax won't change at all since bash is frozen in MacOS due to licensing issues.